tap349/tap349.github.io/_posts/2017-07-14-elixir-tips.md

-if some functions inside `User` module can be grouped further it's possible to create another module (= namespace) that is nested inside `User` (but usually stored in a separate file in _user/_ directory) - say, `User.Authorization` module. and so on and on...
+if some functions inside `User` module can be grouped further it's possible to create another module (= namespace) that is nested inside `User` (but usually stored in a separate file in _user/_ directory) - `User.Authorization` module for example. and so on and on...

 that is why IMO Elixir modules tend to be bigger than Ruby classes.